Contact usBookmark this pagePrint pageResize downResize up

 A.

-The procedure for becoming a registered surveyor is via:
+The procedure for becoming a registered surveyor is via either:

 Q.What qualifications are required for registration as a land surveyor?